 IT Band Treatment

-Another thing you can do is keep paper cups filled with water in your freezer.
+One way I like to ice inflamed areas is with paper cups filled with water in your freezer.
 Peel the top of the cup away and massage the ice-cup over your IT Band in a circular pattern, allowing the ice to melt away.

 Don’t allow ice to sit against your skin without a layer of protection.
 Either continually move the ice as if you’re giving yourself an “ice massage,” or use a thin towel between the ice and your skin.